MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/codepush/vsts-extension.md

 Follow these steps to automate the release and promotion of app updates via CodePush:

-1. Using the [App Center CLI](./cli.md), generate a new access token whose description indicates it will be used for VSTS CI builds (e.g. `app-center codepush token create -d "VSTS CI"`)
+1. Using the [App Center CLI](./cli.md), generate a new access token whose description indicates it will be used for VSTS CI builds (e.g. `appcenter codepush token create -d "VSTS CI"`)

  > [!NOTE]
  > You can use the API key that is displayed in the App Center portal, and don't need to generate an additional token via the App Center CLI.